-Basically, this type of brushing involves using a coarse, dry brush (this is the best one the market) to brush the skin in a particular pattern in order to improve skin quality and overall health.
+Basically, this type of brushing involves using a coarse, dry brush (this is the best one on the market) to brush the skin in a particular pattern in order to improve skin quality and overall health.

 While you may not come across much scientific research on dry brushing, it is frequently recommended by naturopaths and beauty professionals.
 What’s more, there is a wealth of praise for the practice from its ardent followers.
 They say dry body brushing can:

 Our lymphatic system is responsible for removing waste products from the body.
 Lymphatic tubules are located throughout the body in order to collect waste from the tissues and transport it through the blood to be eliminated.